-Digital signatures are created using the following steps:

-- select an SCD if multiple SCDs are present in the QSCD; - authenticate the signatory and determine its intent to sign; - receive the DTBS/R; - apply an appropriate cryptographic signature-creation function using the selected SCD to the DTBS/R.
+- to export the SVD for certification; - to optionally, receive and store certificate info; - to switch the TOE from a non-operational state to an operational state, and - if in an operational state, to create digital signatures for data with the following steps: - \circ select an SCD if multiple are present in the eSIGN application; - o authenticate the signatory and determine its intent to sign; - o receive the unique representation of data to be signed thereof (DTBS/R); - apply an appropriate cryptographic signature-creation function using the selected SCD to the DTBS/R.

-The IDentity Applet v3.4/eIDAS performs Qualified Signature Creation using the commands 'PSO: Hash' and 'PSO: Compute Digital Signature'.
+The Identity Applet v3.4/eIDAS performs Qualified Signature Creation using the commands PSO hash and PSO compute digital signature.
 The service is performed in two steps.
 The first one performs the last round of the partial hash, and the second one realizes the digital signature computation over the entire hash computed thanks to the last round computation.